soma115/wikikracja/README.md

 ## Requirements
 You will need email account like gmail in order to send emails to users.
-Smallest VM is enough.
+Smallest KVM VM is enough.

-## Installation (Centos 7)
+## Installation (Centos 7, 8)
-- Setup Gunicorn+Postgres+Nginx+Centos7: https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-centos-7
-- Setup Daphne server https://pypi.org/project/daphne/ or https://avilpage.com/2018/05/deploying-scaling-django-channels.html
-[TODO: Learn how to run it with Daphne only]
-- Clone repository: git clone https://github.com/soma115/wikikracja.git
+- Run ./scripts/deploy_server.sh
+- Set 'user' as default in /etc/nginx/nginx.conf (user user;)
 - adjust zzz/setting.py: Add SECRET_KEY etc.
+- run `cerbot --nginx`
 - Set site name in your_page.com/admin/sites/site/
+- ./manage.py createsuperuser

 ## Known issues
 - if you get Error 500 - clear cookies in your web browser